aaishahaslam/projects/index.md

   <p>
     - <a href="./project3/">Eli Lilly And Co (LLY) Acquisition Analysis Project 💰</a> (in progress ⏳)<br>
     <span style="margin-left: 2em; display: block;">
-      This project is currently in progress and focuses on analyzing the potential impact of an acquisition on Eli Lilly’s financial performance, valuation, and competitive positioning.
-The analysis will include comparable company valuation, synergy estimation, and scenario modeling for different acquisition structures.
-Findings will help evaluate whether the acquisition adds long-term value for shareholders.
     </span>
   </p>